mohaEs/PyVisualField/readme_Installation_conda.md

 > (env_pyVF)\> R </br>
 > \> R.home() </br>
 [1] "C:/Users/mohae/anaconda3/envs/env_pyVF/lib/R" </br>

-so we have our path/to/R as "C:/Users/mohae/anaconda3/envs/env_pyVF/lib/R" </br>
+so now, we have our path/to/R as "C:/Users/mohae/anaconda3/envs/env_pyVF/lib/R" </br>
 copy the path and quit from R